brighthr/slate/source/index.html.md

 # Introduction

 Welcome to the Bright API!
-You can use our API to access data we hold on you and your company.
+You can use our API to access data we hold on you, your subordinates and your company.

 We have language bindings in Shell, C#, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.